• Home

 There’s so much information about homeschooling, but not enough information to help parents decide whether or not they should homeschool their children.
 Whether you’re considering homeschooling your child, you’re just curious about it, or you’ve already decided to home-educate your kids, it’s time to learn more about what’s involved.
 I’ll share what you need to know about home education and how to choose the right program for your family.

-If you are looking for a fun family activity, home education might be what you need.
-However, before you decide on the home required, what it entails is very important.
-This is a list of the pros & cons of home education.
+Home education might be needed if you are looking for a fun family activity.
+However, before you decide on the home required, it is very important to understand what it entails.
+This is a list of the pros and cons of home education.
 It is an easy-to-read guide that will help you weigh the advantages and disadvantages of home education.

 What is homeschooling?